Diseases & Conditions > Heart Disease

-Eat plenty of fruits and vegetables as well as cereals, breads, rice and pasta made from whole grains (for example, rye bread, whole wheat spaghetti and bran cereal).
-These foods are good sources of starch and fiber, and usually contain no cholesterol and little or no saturated fat.
+Consume cereals, breads, rice and pasta made from whole grains (for example, rye bread, whole-wheat spaghetti and bran cereal) in moderation.
+These foods are good sources of starch and fiber and usually contain no cholesterol and little or no saturated fat.

-Liquid vegetable oils are a good choice for sautéing vegetables, browning potatoes, popping corn and making baked goods, pancakes and waffles.
+Choose liquid vegetable oils for sautéing vegetables, browning potatoes, popping corn and making baked goods, pancakes and waffles.
 Use small amounts or try a vegetable oil cooking spray.